andre-ye/uni/docs/chid/chid-395/class.md

 - What is the new authenticity? -- recognizing the relationship between our singularity and our multiplicity.
 And this leads us towards imagination.
 - Liberatory politics as opposed to authenticity, truthhood
 - We have multiplicity, a matrix of variations -- where we find a liberatory politics.
+- A Marxist will tell you that world-building is escapism, leading you away from understanding systems of production.
+- This gives us a way of thinking about the possibilities for a better existence.
+- What is a better existence? -- could be less oppressive, is it more creative
+- Individualist liberalism: individuals are individuals, not only intellectually, but also politically or economically.
+- When you are at the feet of the pyramid, your choice becomes inconsequential: it is no longer a right, it is no longer a choice.
+  - Coke or Pepsi, it's another flavor of how we participate in society.
+  - You're always already playing into a conception of society, society is already setting the rules
+- Modernism/romanticist account of historicity: individuals drive history.
+Dialectical materialism: the material conditions of society (the 'outside') drive history.
+So what is the multitude's theory of history?
+- A more subtle notion of how we are different, without thinking about what it means to be an individual -- both how can we be different and part of the crowd
+- Where does the solution lie?
+In creating worlds which can alleviate suffering and increase creativity.
+We're not giving up politics: we're recognizing the complexity of politics.
+- We will be building worlds which have to draw upon this world -- imagination never exists in a vaccuum.
+But which express a small difference.
+- Biopolitics -- the ability to make live, and let die.
+- Does world-building have anything to say about how we can merge the worlds that we imagine and the world in which we materially inhabit?
+Or can the premise of speculative knowledge only take us towards possibilities?
+  - Write a manifesto and what you want to change (next week).
+When you world-build, you often end up getting ideas you wouldn't get.
+World-building is generative.
+It's about relationships, rather than objects: it's a way for speculating about different types of relationships.
+  - May not be predictive, in the sense of statistical modeling -- but it is a form of modeling to think about what can come about from different tyeps of relationships.
+-